-- 3.2.7.2.
+- 3.2.7.1.
+That overwhelming majority of use is related to State business. - 3.2.7.2.
 No excess charges were incurred related to personal, rather than State, business. - 3.2.7.3.
 The level of service in effect is the most cost-effective and economical considering the needs of the State. - 3.2.7.4.
 Any amounts that should have been collected from the employee in connection with personal use, loss of equipment, or retention of the equipment after termination have been collected. - 3.2.8.
 An employee's possession of a State-issued wireless device should be viewed as calendar-month-to-calendar-month arrangement.
-However, depending upon circumstances, his State-issued wireless device must be or should be recovered when an employee will not be available to perform his normal work-related duties for an extended period of time. - 3.2.8.1.
-If an employee will not be available to perform his work-related duties for an entire future calendar month-because of annual leave, maternity leave, leave without pay, medical leave, military leave, etc.-his State-issued wireless device must be recovered by the agency until the employee returns to duty. - 3.2.8.2.
+However, depending upon circumstances, his State-issued wireless device must be recovered when an employee will not be available to perform his normal work-related duties for an extended period of time. - 3.2.8.1.
 If an employee will not be able to perform his normal work-related duties for a period of two pay periods or more-because of annual leave, maternity leave, leave without pay, medical leave, military leave, etc.-an agency should, if circumstances indicate it is in the best interest of the State to do so, recover a State-issued wireless device from the employee to whom it was issued until the employee returns to duty.
 If reasons exist for not recovering a State-issued wireless device, they should be documented and retained for audit. - 3.2.9.
 At the time of termination, as with any other equipment, a State-issued wireless device is to be recovered from the employee and, if the wireless device is not to be reissued, the related wireless plan, if possible without incurring a penalty, suspended or discontinued. - 3.2.10.
 This option is best suited for those situations in which: - 3.2.10.1.It is in the best interests of the State or a condition of employment that an employee: - 3.2.10.1.1.
-Be in contact or able to be contacted during all business hours.
+Be in contact or be able to be contacted during all business hours.
 It may be the best option when the business use-in terms of time, data volume or both-is so great that a State-issued wireless device proves to be the most economical of choices for the State.
-These situations include, but are not limited to, the following circumstances:
+These situations include, but are not limited to, the following circumstances: - 3.2.10.1.1.1.
+The employee works remotely and the agency needs to contact the employee fairly frequently (at least once a day) at irregular times.

-Topic 55 Payroll and Personnel Issued 03/25/19
+Topic 55 Payroll and Personnel Issued 11/04/19

 Section 60 Wireless Devices Page 7 of 8

 Used to Conduct State Business